California To End Statewide Mask Mandate Feb. 15

 September’s death toll stands at 198 and August’s death toll increased by two to 184.

 In contrast, the death toll before the Delta variant fueled a late- summer surge was 31 in July, 20 in June, 26 in May, 47 in April, 202 in March and 620 for February.
-January 2021 remains the deadliest month of the pandemic, with a death toll of 1,598, ahead of December 2020, the next-deadliest with 985 people lost to the virus.MORE NEWS: Snoop Dogg Welcomes The World To LA In New Video, Kicking Off Super Bowl Festivities
+January 2021 remains the deadliest month of the pandemic, with a death toll of 1,598, ahead of December 2020, the next-deadliest with 985 people lost to the virus.MORE NEWS: Small Earthquake Rattles Silver Lake

 Of the fatalities logged on Monday, one was a skilled nursing facility resident, raising the cumulative in that category to 1,241.
 Three others were assisted living facility residents, increasing the number of fatalities in that category to 655.